Registered nurses are over 4.3 million strong and ensuring their voices are part of any election starts on the campaign trail.

 Get out the Vote (GOTV) campaigns happen in the final weeks leading up to and on Election Day.
 The best GOTV campaigns are multi-faceted, deploying volunteers to phone bank, canvass door-to-door and message potential voters in the area.
 A GOTV campaign will encourage those in a given area to vote and may not perform a hard-sell for any particular candidate or issue unless prompted.

-If you would like to be a part of a particular candidate’s GOTV effort, please visit any candidate’s campaign website found in our Candidates section.
+If you would like to be a part of a particular candidate’s GOTV effort, please visit the candidate’s campaign website for further information.

 Registered Nurse Registered Voter Buttons and Vot-ER Healthy Democracy Kits

 Please click here to get Registered Nurse, Registered Voter buttons to wear as you volunteer, support and engage leading up to the elections.